The Appointment (film)

 The Appointment is a 1969 psychological drama film directed by Sidney Lumet and starring Omar Sharif and Anouk Aimée.
 Written by James Salter, it is based on the story by Antonio Leonviola.

 Plot

-After becoming involved with the ex-fiancée of a business acquaintance, lawyer Federico Fendi (Omar Sharif) becomes consumed with suspicion that his new wife Carla (Anouk Aimée) may be moonlighting as a high-class prostitute.
+After becoming involved with the ex-fiancée of a business acquaintance, lawyer Frederico Fendi (Omar Sharif) becomes consumed with suspicion that his new wife Carla (Anouk Aimée) may be moonlighting as a high-class prostitute.
 His attempts to entrap her lead to disaster.

 Cast

 Production

 The Appointment has three original scores.
 Michel Legrand composed the film's first score.
 That score contained only a single theme, with variations, and was ultimately rejected.
 A replacement score was composed by John Barry, which was used in the film's theatrical release.
 Barry's score also contained a single theme with variations, with the exception of select location scenes.
 The film had a very limited release in the United States, and when the rights were purchased for U.S. television airing by CBS, MGM re-edited the film and commissioned an entirely new score by Stu Phillips.
 Selections from all three scores were finally released on CD in 2003 by Film Score Monthly.